Commercial Real Estate Comps

 Below, we search for an industrial property in Chicago sold within the past 20 years.
 In Reonomy, after we have selected the property we want to find comps of, we simply press the “Find Comps” button.

 We then filter the comparable properties within a particular area code of the Chicago area, 60185, and return only seven properties with comparable value.

 Comps by Zip Code

-Sales History is a significant determinant of a relevant comp.
-By finding properties with a recent sale date that have similar property details (i.e. location, asset class, sq ft, units) and identifying the sales history, you can better inform yourself for a property valuation.
+Sales history is a significant determinant of a relevant comp.
+By finding recently sold commercial properties that have similar physical characteristics (i.e. location, asset class, square footage, acreage, units, condition, age, and on) to that of your target property and analyzing their sales history, you can better understand the value of your target property.

 You can search for properties based on prior sales prices and sales dates.
 For example, by searching for commercial properties that have been sold within the last year for anywhere in between $500,000 and $700,000, you can get a very fresh idea of what that amount of money could get you today.

 By utilizing the sales tab of Reonomy’s search page, you can search by most recent sale date or most recent sale price.
 Once you’ve done that, simply enter a property profile page and click “Find Comps.”